Iran promises stern and prompt response to new U.S. sanctions

 The White House's insistence on sanctions will first be met with a stern and prompt response from Iran, the official said, adding that Tehran will next take whatever necessary steps to mitigate any potential effects on its commerce and economy.

-The official further lambasted Washington’s duplicity and ridiculed sympathies by Biden’s special envoy for Iran at a time that the Iranian people have suffered losses and damages as a result of recent floods.
+The official further lambasted Washington’s duplicity and ridiculed sympathies by Biden’s special envoy for Iran at a time when the Iranian people have suffered losses and damages as a result of recent floods.

 The statement by the Foreign Ministry spokesman comes after the United States sanctioned six organizations in Iran's oil and petrochemical sectors on Monday.